 Introduction

-• What is AI?
+- What is AI?

 AI is the simulation of human intelligence in machines.
 It includes systems that can learn (machine learning), reason (decision-making systems), and self-correct (adaptive systems).
-Examples include chatbots, recommendation engines, and predictive analytics.
+Examples include chatbots, recommendation engines, and predictive analytics. - Why AI Matters for Businesses

 AI enables businesses to improve efficiency, personalize customer experiences, and make data-driven decisions.
-Industries like healthcare, finance, retail, and logistics have adopted AI to optimize processes, reduce costs, and drive innovation.
+Industries like healthcare, finance, retail, and logistics have adopted AI to optimize processes, reduce costs, and drive innovation. - The Goal of This Checklist

 This guide will help you navigate AI implementation in your business, ensuring you’re prepared for each step, from assessing readiness to measuring success.